 An FAA Commercial Pilot’s license will open up a lot of different career paths for you since a Commercial Pilot License is highly sought-after and recognized internationally.
-One skill you will learn after earning your Commercial Pilot Certificate is that it can make you more employable because there are many jobs they can get in both commercial freight and passenger aviation.
+One skill you will learn after earning your Commercial Pilot Certificate is that it can make you more employable because there are many jobs you can get in both commercial freight and passenger aviation.

 Here are the other career paths you can pursue:

-A lot of aspiring pilots like to wonder about these questions and the answers are as follows:
+A lot of aspiring pilots like to wonder about these questions, and the answers are as follows:

 Pilots need extensive training and employable skills in science and math due to the complexities of navigating aircraft through the skies.
 However, language comprehension is also a valuable asset that can help when applying for pilot jobs.
-One must also be aware of their surroundings and willing to work with other people in a team setting as planes require complex teamwork between multiple crew members.
+One must also be aware of their surroundings and willing to work with other people in a team setting, as planes require complex teamwork between multiple crew members.

 “It’s the same with anyone who’s been flying for years and loves it still… we’re part of a world we deeply love.
-Just as musicians feel about scores and melodies, dancers about the steps and flow of music, so we’re one with the principle of flight, the magic of being aloft in the wind!” — Richard Bach
+Just as musicians feel about scores and melodies, dancers about the steps and flow of music, so we’re one with the principle of flight, the magic of being aloft in the wind!” — Richard Bach.

 3165 Donald Douglas Loop SouthSanta Monica Municipal Airport (SMO)Santa Monica, CA 90405